tundish/blathnaid/NOTES.rst

 Jack tried to avoid the fellow, but could not; the skill of the man was to attach himself to others and stick along like a lonely puppy.

+.. todo:: Moody tries to push a black pill to stave off hunger (Amsterdam)

 Weave
 -----